-• The timestep (quarter hour) of the setpoint request, in cases it spans 2 timesteps
+• The timestep (quarter hour) of the setpoint request, in case it spans 2 timesteps

-If the request spans 2 quarter hours, only the second timestep (quarter hour) will be considered.
-This means that the first timestep (quarter hour) and thus the timestep (quarter hour) in which the setpoint request was received will not be taken into account for the activation control.
+If the request spans 2 quarter hours, only the second timestep can be considered as failed (put to a zero value) if the requested setpoint was not achieved within the requested timeframe.
+This means that the first timestep and thus the timestep in which the setpoint request was received will not be modified for the activation control.
+If however, the requested setpoint was already achieved during the first timestep, the setpoint request will be considered to be correctly executed.